Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

-We update the radiative timescale formulation to scale with $P/g$, as with the energy balance model.
-We neglect frictional drag.
-These models do not predict the dayside or nightside temperatures themselves, but rather the day-to-night temperature contrast.
-To predict the nightside temperature, we use the analytic expression from the model to calculate the day-night temperature contrast, and solve for the nightside temperature, assuming that the dayside temperature is equal to the equilibrium temperature (a good approximation, as shown in the top panel of \cref{fig:nightside}).
+The dynamical models do not predict the dayside or nightside temperatures themselves, but rather the day-to-night temperature contrast.
+To predict the nightside temperature, we use the analytic expression from the model to calculate the day-night temperature contrast, and solve for the nightside temperature, assuming that the dayside temperature is equal to the equilibrium temperature defined by $T_{\rm eq} = (1/4)^{1/4} T_{0}$ (a good approximation, as shown in the top panel of \Cref{fig:nightside}).
+In true radiative equilibrium, the nightside temperature of a tidally locked, synchronously rotating planet would be zero.
+However, we note that GCMs suggest that the nightsides of hot Jupiters can never reach temperatures as cold as expected in radiative equilibrium. \cite{Komacek2017}.

 Rather than use a common photosphere pressure among the planets as has been previously done, we fit for a common air column mass above the emitting region, that is, the photosphere pressure ($P$) scaled by acceleration due to gravity ($g$): $P/g$.
-It is more a realistic assumption than a common photosphere pressure among the planets, as hot Jupiter masses can span an order of magnitude.
+It is more a realistic assumption than a common photosphere pressure among the planets, as hot Jupiter masses, and hence surface gravities, can span an order of magnitude.